 It shall be the purpose of this Article to provide a civil remedy for the protection and humane treatment of animals in addition to any criminal remedies that are available and it shall be proper in any action to combine causes of action against one or more defendants for the protection of one or more animals.
-A real party in interest as plaintiff shall be held to include any "person" as hereinbefore defined even though such person even though the person does not have a possessory or ownership right in an animal; a real party in interest as defendant shall include any person who owns or has possession of an animal.
+A real party in interest as plaintiff shall be held to include any 'person' as hereinbefore defined even though such person even though the person does not have a possessory or ownership right in an animal; a real party in interest as defendant shall include any person who owns or has possession of an animal.

 "§ 19A-3.
 Preliminary injunction.
-Temporary restraining order.

-Upon the filing of a verified complaint in the district court in the county in which cruelty to an animal has allegedly occurred, the judge may, in his the judge's discretion, issue a preliminary injunction temporary restraining order in accordance with the procedures set forth in G.S.
+Upon the filing of a verified complaint in the district court in the county in which cruelty to an animal has allegedly occurred, the judge may, in his discretion, as a matter of discretion, issue a preliminary injunction in accordance with the procedures set forth in G.S.
 1A-1, Rule 65.
-Every such preliminary injunction, temporary restraining order, if the complainant plaintiff so requests, may give the complainant plaintiff the right to provide suitable care for the animal.
+Every such preliminary injunction, if the complainant so requests, may give the complainant the right to provide suitable care for the animal.
 If it appears on the face of the complaint that the condition giving rise to the cruel treatment of an animal requires the animal to be removed from its owner or other person who possesses it, then it shall be proper for the court in the preliminary injunction to allow the complainant to take possession of the animal.